bugbrekr/LyricOverlay/README.md

 # LyricOverlay
-View live lyrics of any song on a floating window
+View synced lyrics of any song on a floating window